bkatona/detect_person/README.md

-# TensorFlow Lite Python object detection examole
+# TensorFlow Lite Python object detection example
 This example uses [TensorFlow Lite](https://tensorflow.org/lite) to perform real-time object detection using images in a directory.
 It draws a bounding box around each detected object in a the image (when the object score is above a given threshold).
 This image is then saved in a separate folder.